Be thou my vision, O Lord of my heart,

 Be thou my breastplate, my sword for the fight;

-be thou my whole armour, be thou my true might;
+be thou my whole armor, be thou my true might;

 be thou my soul’s shelter, be thou my strong tower: